pulpitum/core/README.md

 Save and execute ```composer update```

+Now configure your database in app/config/database.php

-The you have to insert the following in tyo app/config.php
+The you have to insert the following into app/config/app.php

 Provider array: